-For nearly 20 years, she has worked to advance education and community health through research, design, and evaluation.
-She has applied quantitative and qualitative methods to investigate evidence-based practices that support learning and health among children, youth, and adults, individually and as families and communities.
+For 20 years, I have worked to positively change education and community health through research, design, and evaluation.
+I apply quantitative and qualitative methods to investigate evidence-based practices that support learning and health among children, youth, and adults, individually and as families and communities.

-Community projects have aimed to realize racial equity in education; increase food access in under-resourced communities; engage parents in childhood obesity prevention, and increase the number of insured children in Savannah, Georgia.
+My community-based projects have focused on realizing racial equity in education; increasing food access in under-resourced communities; engaging parents in childhood obesity prevention, and growing the number of insured children.
 Formative research and evaluation for these projects have informed the organizations’ programming and policy recommendations on local and state levels.